dbasanta/dbasanta.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal homepage.
-My name is David [Basanta](https://fediscience.org/@david) Gutierrez and I am a Professor at the [Integrated Mathematical Oncology department](https://moffitt.org/research-science/divisions-and-departments/quantitative-science/integrated-mathematical-oncology).
-I have a courtesy [affiliation](https://moffitt.org/research-science/researchers/david-basanta-gutierrez/) with the Genitourinary department also at Moffitt and the department of [Oncologic Sciences at the University of South Florida](http://cancerbiology.usf.edu/).
+My name is David [Basanta](https://fediscience.org/@david) Gutierrez and I am a senior member at the [Integrated Mathematical Oncology department](https://moffitt.org/research-science/divisions-and-departments/quantitative-science/integrated-mathematical-oncology).
+I also have an [affiliation](https://moffitt.org/research-science/researchers/david-basanta-gutierrez/) with the Genitourinary department also at Moffitt and  as full professor at the departments of [Oncologic Sciences at the University of South Florida](http://cancerbiology.usf.edu/) and cell biology, microbiology and molecular biology at the University of South Florida.
 [My group and I](https://cancerevo.org/) work trying to understand cancer ecology and evolution through mathematical models and collaborations with experimental cancer biologists.

 Cancer Ecology & Evolution